Measuring Business Innovation: Metrics & KPIs

 So let’s rephrase:

-“Soon, I see that you will hire a Business Analyst named Jarred Andrews.”
+“Soon, you will hire a Project Manager named Jarred Andrews.”

-Is there a “secret” model to help us choose the best goals, determine KPIs, and ultimately track/measure metrics to determine and eventually help predict success?
-(P.S. the keyword in that last sentence is help)
+Is there a “secret” model to help us choose the best goals, determine KPIs, and ultimately track/measure metrics to assess and help predict success?
+(P.S.
+The keyword in that last sentence is help)

 So…